Tourists on their way to Paris often say, we want to stay near the center so where should we stay? The answer

 down through the leaves and glow of street lamps.
 There are some nice little bars and restaurants strung around

 the perimeter of the square where you can sit at night and eat outside or just have a glass of wine.
-There are

 The Marais is also known for its numerous art galleries and design shops.
 A bit like Soho in Manhattan, the high